 With thanks to –

 Ryedale Family History Group

 The Ryedale Family History Group assisted Malton Museum with a research project based on an indenture, which featured in the Malton Goes To Market exhibition, between a young boy, Fred Witty, and a local baker in 1888.
 The report was displayed alongside the indenture in the exhibition.

 In 2016, Malton Museum asked Malton and Norton District Camera Club to respond to the theme of Malton Goes to Market.
 The members were asked to explore creatively the local heritage and to capture a snapshot of life in Malton and Norton today.
 The successful images then featured within the exhibition and a catalogue.

 Tales of the Castle

-In 2014 Malton Museum participated in a joint project with Kirkbymoorside Camera Club, Malton Castle Garden volunteers, and artist Peter Coates explore the history of Malton’s castle, through a display and magnificent sculptural feature on a newly-restored stretch of wall in the gardens.
+In 2014 Malton Museum participated in a joint project with Kirkbymoorside Camera Club, Malton Castle Garden volunteers and artist Peter Coates to explore the history of Malton’s castle through a display and a magnificent sculptural feature on a newly-restored stretch of wall in the gardens.